Icehawk78/Kardashev/Rules_pictures.md

 **_Upgrade Colony_** - You may upgrade one of your colonies by 1 level, up to level 3.
 Cost: 1🍐, 1💎

-**_Harvest_** - You collect resources from every resource tile on which you have a colony (1 card per level).
-You may choose which resources your hybrid colonies produce.
+**_Harvest_** - You collect resources from every colonized planet tile with a resource symbol (1 card per colony level).
+If there are multiple resource symbols, you may choose which resources to produce.
 **HARVEST PICTURE- hybrid example**

 **_Build/Upgrade Fleet_** - On your military colony, you may build a fleet up to the level of the colony, or upgrade an existing fleet by 1 level.

 **_Move Fleet_** - You may move 1 fleet as many explored tiles as you can afford, up to 8 tiles.